 Key TPM Communication Skills

-3. Level of detail: Think about how much time your audience has to read the information and how much time do you want them to spend.
+Level of detail: Think about how much time your audience has to read the information and how much time do you want them to spend.
 For example, senior leadership is most interested in knowing about key risks, mitigation strategy and they need to help unblock you.
 On the other hand, a cross-functional team wants to know when dependencies will be resolved for them so they can continue the required work.
+In the TPM role, effective communication bridges this gap, ensuring both leadership and teams understand the project's health and can contribute effectively.

 I hope the above helps you think about how you can make your communication crisp and insightful.
 You may need to adapt your communications style to the culture of the team/company so be mindful that what worked in one organization may not do so in another.

-Here’s a generic format that I have found helpful.
+Here’s a generic format that I have found helpful in managing the communication aspect of TPM responsibilities.
 I adjust it based on what I am communicating, but I try to answer these key questions each time.

 TL;DR